 Hearing at Children’s Court sees some charges withdrawn

-Prior to his hearing, the charges for the graffiti offences were withdrawn.
+Prior to his hearing, police withdrew the charges for the graffiti offences.

-Appearing before the Surry Hills Children’s Court, our lawyer said that HWC should receive a caution and dismissal of the remaining offences, pursuant to section 31 of the Young Offenders Act.
+Appearing before the Surry Hills Children’s Court, our criminal defence lawyer said that HWC should receive a caution and dismissal of the remaining offences, pursuant to section 31 of the Young Offenders Act.

 Supporting submissions outlined the